RonNewcomb/2f/README.md

 ## index.html

 ..isn't copied to .build folder.
 Typescript doesn't do that.
 Server could, at startup.
 Or, a separate nodejs script that isn't the server can do these little build steps.

+## jsx-runtime

+I gave my server the ability to translate known npm packages to a folder/file in node_modules.
+Kinda hack tho since those should really be moved to the .build folder.
+But that requires crawling all files known to be used by the project...

+The jsx() and jsxs() functions in the jsx-runtime is about as simple as you'd expect, but, it's written to be put together by a bundler, server-side, not to be sent as-is to a browser.

+It's already compiled from individual ts files to individual js files, using require() and the like.
+But no further.